 When gender is irrelevant

 Avoid using words or phrases which indicate gender when gender is irrelevant:

 I went to a function for the celebrated lady novelist.

-No-one would say “I went to a function for the celebrated man novelist”, so this gender identification implies that the novelist is a dilettante, a woman who writes as a kind of elegant hobby rather than as a serious career.
+No-one would say “I went to a function for the celebrated man novelist”, so this gender identification may imply that the novelist is a dilettante- a woman who writes as a kind of elegant hobby rather than as a serious career.
 If you need to identify her further, use her name: